akeneo/pim-helpcenter/content/md/what-is/what-is-a-channel.md

 - It has one or more enabled [locales](what-is-a-locale.html)
 - It has one or several currencies
 - It has a dedicated [completeness](what-is-the-completeness.html)
-- It has its own measurement conversions.
+- It has its own metric conversions.

 ::: tips